Drake Bell: 2004–2009: Acting and musical breakthrough

 In 2003, Bell was cast as Drake Parker alongside Amanda Show costar Josh Peck on the Nickelodeon series Drake & Josh.
-His song "Found a Way" was featured as the theme song and is therefore included on the show's soundtrack, released on February 22, 2005.
+His song "Found a Way" was featured as the theme song and is included on the show's soundtrack, released on February 22, 2005.
 During this time period, he appeared as himself on Nickelodeon's Zoey 101 in the episode "Spring Fling", where he performed "Highway to Nowhere", which is also featured on the Drake & Josh soundtrack.
 He also had his first of three consecutive wins at the Nickelodeon Kids' Choice Awards for "Favorite TV Actor".
 In 2005, Bell co-starred alongside Drake & Josh co-star Miranda Cosgrove with Dennis Quaid in Yours, Mine and Ours.

 Telegraph, Bell's debut album, was released independently on August 23, 2005.
 The album includes 12 tracks.
 All the tracks were written only by Bell with the exception of "Highway to Nowhere".
 Being an independent release, the album ran out of print, and was re-released on August 7, 2007.
 "Down We Fall" was played on an episode of Drake & Josh titled "Number 1 Fan".
 In 2005, Bell performed with Hawk Nelson in a video for the Hawk Nelson song called "Bring 'Em Out", which was featured in the film Yours, Mine and Ours.
 The studio version was included on Hawk Nelson's EP Bring 'Em Out and on the special edition of Hawk Nelson Is My Friend.